-*Students enrolled in the Student Health Insurance Plan (SHIP) may continue to utilize the CSU Health Network until the expiration date of their SHIP enrollment.
+*Students enrolled in the Student Health Insurance Plan (SHIP) may continue to utilize services at CSU Health Network until the expiration date of their SHIP enrollment.

 CSU Health Network is a fee-funded service on campus.
-The CSU Health Network Fee (formerly Student Access Fee or Health Fee) and the Counseling Fee are both portions of General Fees that each enrolled student pays.
+The CSU Health Network fee and the Counseling Fee (listed as “University Counseling Center”) are portions of CSU General Fees that each enrolled student pays.
 The fees allow access to all services, provide reduced rates in comparison to community providers, and offer comprehensive and integrated services, including Medical, Counseling and Health Education and Prevention Services.
 Referral, insurance education, and billing services are also included.